 Should You Look in the Distressed Housing Market?

-Foreclosed or repossessed homes currently occupy a record share of the housing market, some selling for less than you'd pay for a car.
-But before you jump at these deals, remember that distressed properties may be more neglected and in disrepair than typical listings.
-Worse yet, these properties are often sold "as is," which means you aren't protected from problems you eventually discover.
+Foreclosed or repossessed homes may have bargain price tags, but remember that they may also be more neglected and in disrepair than typical listings.
+That's part of why they're called "distressed properties."
+Worse yet, they are often sold "as is," which means you aren't protected from problems you eventually discover.

 If you decide to look at distressed properties, get help from a real estate agent knowledgeable about foreclosures, auctions, and short sales.
 There are bargains to be had, but only if your agent has the sophistication to deal with the inner workings of this esoteric sub-market.
 (To learn more about shopping for foreclosed homes, read Nolo's article Buying a Foreclosed Home: Your Way to Break Into the Real Estate Market?)